 Outside forces can conspire to squash deal

-It is especially the case for mature, highly consolidated sectors like telecoms, technology, broadcasting and retail – all of which have seen tremendous levels of activity over the past two decades.
+Problems and obstacles are especially common for mature, highly consolidated sectors like telecoms, technology, broadcasting and retail – all of which have seen tremendous levels of activity over the past two decades.

 Here, regulation is the likely stumbling block.
 It can make negotiation and execution protracted and complex especially if the issue of competition (‘anti-trust’ or consumer protection) is a factor.